nerds-odd-e/scrumprimer/primer_source_files/epub/en_scrumprimer_20.md

 In addition to these three roles, there are other stakeholders who contribute to the success of the product, including managers, customers and end-users.
-Some stakeholders such as functional managers (for example, an engineering manager) may find their role, while still valuable, changes when adopting Scrum.
+Some stakeholders such as functional managers (for example, an engineering manager) may find their role, while still valuable, change when adopting Scrum.
 For example:

 - they support the Team by respecting the rules and spirit of Scrum
 - they help remove impediments that the Team and Product Owner identify
 - they make their expertise and experience available

 In Scrum, these individuals replace the time they previously spent playing the role of “nanny” (assigning tasks, getting status reports, and other forms of